zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/low-code-db-app-dev/low-code-db-app-dev.md

     ![](images/3-1-3-create-button.png " ")

-## Task 4: Creating the Movie Details Page
+## Task 6: Creating the Movie Details Page

-## Introduction
-In this lab, you will set up a new REST data source called Movie Details, that retrieves the details of a single movie.
+In this task, you will set up a new REST data source called Movie Details, that retrieves the details of a single movie.
 After the data source has been set up, you will create a new page that displays those movie details when a user clicks on a movie from the Movie Search page.

-Estimated Lab Time: 10 minutes

-### Objectives
-In this lab, you will:
+In this task, you will:
 - Set up the Movie Details REST Data Source.
 - Create a new page, Movie Details.
 - Use the Movie Details REST source to display data on the Movie Details page.